‘What is that, man?’ Navy confirms videos of flying objects

 The Navy isn’t offering an explanation — at least not publicly — for exactly what that object was.
 But the service is confirming the authenticity of that video and two others taken from its planes in 2004 and 2015.

 The release of the videos, which have been circulating online and in news reports, was not authorized, Navy officials said.
-But the footage has prompted the Navy to publicly discuss an ongoing investigation into sightings by its pilots of what it describes as “unidentified aerial phenomenon” or UAP in U.S. airspace on both coasts.
+But the footage has prompted the Navy to publicly discuss an ongoing investigation into sightings by its pilots of what it describes as “unidentified aerial phenomena” or UAPs in U.S. airspace on both coasts.

 “We are not going to try to characterize anything that may have been seen out there,” Navy Spokesman Joseph Gradisher said.
 “But the number of sightings has increased since about 2014 when the advent of new technologies such as drones and quadcopters have come into being.”

-Meanwhile, lawmakers are calling for more information on the so-called UAPs, which seem to challenge the laws of physics in some cases.
+Meanwhile, lawmakers are calling for more information on the so-called UAPs, saying some of their movements seem to challenge the laws of physics.

 “Based on pilot accounts, encounters with these UAPs often involved complex flight patterns and advanced maneuvering, which demand extreme advances in quantum mechanics, nuclear science, electromagnetics and thermodynamics,” North Carolina Congressman Mark Walker wrote in a letter to Navy Secretary Richard Spencer in July.